I started learning the recorder (and music!) just about one year ago. When I started, I did not expect to still be at it now.

 Playing different composers

-I recently really enjoys Vivaldi and Boismortier.
+Lately, I have really enjoyed playing Vivaldi and Boismortier.

 Putting consciousness into the practice